Contents of this post

 Permanent Auditory Impairment

-- Hard of hearing – mild or moderate hearing impairments in one or both ears.
+- Hard of hearing – mild or moderate hearing loss in one or both ears.

-- Deafness – substantial, uncorrectable impairment of hearing in both ears.
+- Deafness – substantial, uncorrectable loss of hearing in both ears.

-- Deaf-blindness – substantial, uncorrectable hearing and visual impairments.
+- Deaf-blindness – substantial, uncorrectable hearing and vision loss.

 Temporary Auditory Impairments